mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 In this flow, the client collects the user credentials and uses these to authenticate and obtain an access token from the AuthServer

 This flow generally is used when the authServer is maintained by the same organization.
 In the same organization, if we use Authorization code grant type, then for each logged-in requests users will be re-directed to the login page of the organization and back again.
-Password grant type can be a good choice for these scenarious.
+Password grant type can be a good choice for these scenarios.

 There are two tasks to perform: